Staff

 413-256-8306

 Ian Husler is a recent Amherst College Political Science and Computer Science graduate.
-He is from Tegucigalpa, Honduras but lived in several different countries in Latin America growing up.
+He is from Tegucigalpa, Honduras but lived in several different Latin American countries in Latin America.
 His experiences growing up has given him a desire to help those less fortunate than himself, leading him to seek a career in the non-profit world, where he worked and volunteered in throughout college and is now seeking to continue with Peace Development Fund.

 Director of Administration and Finance